cryxnet/DorkStorm/README.md

         use           Sets an base google dorks attack | use <dork_query_id>
-        update query  Updates the query database | update query build query   Builds the query and outputs it | build query execute       Executes the query | execute <flag> (--headless (--limit pages), --browser) pentest site  Execute all queries to a website | pentest site <domain>
+        update query  Updates the query database | update query build query   Builds the query and outputs it | build query save query    Saves the current query that is stored in context | save query execute       Executes the query | execute <flag> (--headless (--limit pages), --browser) pentest site  Execute all queries to a website | pentest site <domain>